asnakep/poolLeaderLogs/README.md

 <br/><br/>
 - make sure you can access your vrf.skey file (you can copy in it a path of your choice) and remember to keep it as read only ``` chmod 400 vrf.skey ```
 <br/><br/>
-### Set Variables on lines 42,45-48 of poolLeaderLogs.py
+### Set Variables on lines 42 and 45-48 of poolLeaderLogs.py
 <br/>
 ### Your own timezone
 <br/>